ruchitha007/WA/Project/05/README.md

 [ReactJS](https://reactjs.org/) and [Material-UI](https://mui.com/) are fetched into the `node_modules` subdirectory even though we will be loading it into the browser rather than Node.js.

-That command will fetch around 600 node modules using around 100 megabytes of space into the subdirectory `node_modules`.

 Like the previous assignment, we can use npm to run the various tools we had it fetch.
 The following npm scripts are available in the `package.json` file:

 - `npm run lint` - Runs ESLint on all the project's JavaScript files.
 The code you submit should run ESLint without warnings.